Greyhounds are not generally aggressive. They’re usually calm, quiet, and polite with other people and dogs of a similar size.

 The short answer is no. Greyhounds are docile creatures who respond well to quiet and calm owners.

-Although some of their inherent personality traits depend on training and upbringing, they’re naturally calm and can actually sleep for up to 18 hours a day.
+Although some of their inherent personality traits depend on training and upbringing, they’re naturally calm and can sleep up to 18 hours a day.

 They’re less active than other breeds of dog, and because they run around in short, fast bursts, they only need about 30-45 minutes of exercise a day to get rid of any hyperactivity.

-Greyhounds do occasionally bark, but it isn’t a sign of aggression, more excitement.
+Greyhounds occasionally bark, but it isn’t a sign of aggression; more excitement.
 However, they’re still known to be a quiet breed.
 They’re naturally affectionate, relaxed, and peaceful.

-If you have children or a loud, chaotic family life, your greyhound may take some time to acclimatize to this, but it will very rarely trigger aggression.
+If you have children or a loud, chaotic family life, your greyhound may take some time to acclimate to them, but it rarely triggers aggression.